Kh-69: History

 The Kh-69 is a product of the Tactical Missile Corporation subsidiary MKB Raduga.
 It was first unveiled in August 2022.

 In September 2023, the International Institute for Strategic Studies reported that the Kh-69 was still in the testing phase of development.

 Claims have been made that three Kh-69s were fired at Ukraine overnight on 7-8 February 2024.

 On 11 April 2024, Ukrainian sources claimed debris of a Kh-69 missile were found on the site of Russian missile attack against the Trypilska thermal power plant, which was completely disabled as a result of the attack.
 The attack "destroyed the transformer, turbines and generators" of the power plant.
 The Institute for the Study of War characterized the attack as part of "continued efforts to improve strike packages and penetrate Ukraine's degraded air defense."

-In 2024, Russia's organization, Tactical Missiles Corporation and MKB Raduga design firm, introduced the stealth cruise missile, Kh-69, to the Indian Air Force representatives as a state-of-the-art strike power for the Indian Air Force's Sukhoi-30MKI.
+In 2024, Russia's Tactical Missiles Corporation and MKB Raduga introduced the stealth cruise missile, Kh-69, to the Indian Air Force representatives as a state-of-the-art strike power for the Indian Air Force's Sukhoi-30MKI.